caerbannogwhite/preludio/README.md

 ```

 ### Log
- - **2 / 08 / 2023** Prelutio is now using the Gandalff library for managing data.
+ - **2 / 08 / 2023** Preludio is now using the Gandalff library for managing data.
  - **21 / 03 / 2023** First publishing of the repository.
 Many things are still not working.